 In its nearly six decades as a marketplace ministry, The Experiment has had a positive life-changing impact on thousands of lives.
 Its success has led to the establishment of similar groups in Cincinnati, Cleveland-Akron and Columbus (OH), Park Ridge (NJ), Jacksonville (FL), Mobile (AL) Portland (ME) and Jackson (MS), and also in Australia, Canada, East Africa, Sweden and Zaire.
 The Experiment has close ties to the ministry of the late Dr. Norman Vincent Peale via The National Experiment & Guideposts and its roots are linked to the founding of Alcoholics Anonymous.

 The Rev. Samuel Moor Shoemaker, whose ideas strongly influenced the founding of Alcoholics Anonymous, founded The Pittsburgh Experiment in 1955.
 From 1952-61, Dr. Shoemaker served as Rector of Calvary Episcopal Church of Pittsburgh, following a 26-year career as Rector of Calvary Protestant Episcopal Church in New York City.
 In 1955, Newsweek named him as one of the 10 greatest preachers in the United States, and Time profiled him in "God & Steel in Pittsburgh".
 In 1956, the Pittsburgh Jaycees named him Man of the Year in Religion.
 The birthing vision challenge for The Experiment in the 1950's was "to make Pittsburgh as famous for God as it is for steel".
-Former Directors include The Rev. William, H. Cohea ('55-'58), Mr. Paul M. Offill ('58-'60), The Rev. Donald T. James ('60-'69), and The Rev. Paul F. Everett ('69-'95), The Rev. Gregory Hammond ('95-'02), The Rev. Carter Birely ('02-'10), and Mr. Kerry Fraas ('10-'12).
-The current Executive Director is Rev. Ted Kerr.
+Former Directors include The Rev. William, H. Cohea ('55-'58), Mr. Paul M. Offill ('58-'60), The Rev. Donald T. James ('60-'69), and The Rev. Paul F. Everett ('69-'95), The Rev. Gregory Hammond ('95-'02), The Rev. Carter Birely ('02-'10), Mr. Kerry Fraas ('10-'12), and Rev. Ted Kerr (‘12-17.
+The current Executive Director is Chris Buda.

 Founder - The Rev. Samuel Moor Shoemaker